 Put on some music and have guests step from pumpkin to pumpkin as the song plays.
 Stop the music at random intervals.
-When the music is stopped, pull a number out of a pumpkin bucket and call it out loud.
+When the music is stopped, pull a number out of a pumpkin bucket and call it out.
 The person standing on that number is out.

 Continue playing like this until only one player remains.
-He is the winner.
+They are the winner.

-Ano...ther variation of this game is to have each player win a prize when his number is called.
+Another variation of this game is to have each player win a prize when their number is called.

 06 of 10